 Formed in 2007, they are the original creators of the Steppers Set in New York & New Jersey.
 The group has taught, workshopped, demonstrated, and expanded Chicago Style Steppin’ throughout the 5 boroughs as well as New Jersey, and they love what they do.
 They have collaborated with various community organizations, businesses, and dance associations, and appeared as special guests on local media outlets and at cultural events along the East Coast.
 They are excited about teaching new students and engaging more communities.
 For more information about them, go to: www.chicagostylesteppersnyc.com

-Dr. Darian Marcel Parker is a choreographer, author, and entrepreneur who has presented work at venus such as Riverside Theater, Harlem Stage, Triskelion Arts, and York College.
-He produced and was one of the choreographers of “The Power of the Unknown—An Evening of Choreography,” which debuted in January of 2016.
-He has been awarded the Jerome Foundation Travel Grant to study music and dance in Mali, the Harlem Stage Fund for New Work, and the New Haven Arts Council Mayor’s Grant.
-His show credits include the Hollywood film “Step-Up 3D,” the G’Bassikolo Mexican National Tour, the Fats Waller National Tour, Dance African Chicago, and Dance Africa New York.
-Dr. Parker has also worked with various dance companies, including Les Ballet de Kouman Kele (Nzingha Camara), Sewee African Dance Company (Mouminatou Camara), Harambee Dance Company (Sandella Malloy), Kouffin Keneke African Dance Company (Aly Tatchol Camara), and Organic Magnetics (Maija Garcia).
-He has served on the faculties of Forces of Nature Dance Theatre’s Youth Arts Academy, Harlem School of the Arts, Ifetayo Cultural Arts Academy, and Inner Visions Dance Studio as a Malian and Guinean dance instructor.
+A native of Winston Salem, NC, Dr. Darian Marcel Parker is a choreographer, author, and entrepreneur.
+Specializing in Guinean and Malian dance, he has received grant awards from the Jerome Foundation, Harlem Stage Fund for New Work and the New Haven Arts Council.
+His performance credits include the Hollywood film “Step-Up 3D,” the G’Bassikolo Mexican National Tour, the Fats Waller National Tour, and Dance Africa.
+Dr. Parker has worked with various dance companies, including Les Ballet de Kouman Kele (Nzingha Camara), Sewee African Dance Company (Mouminatou Camara), Harambee Dance Company (Sandella Malloy), Kouffin Keneke African Dance Company (Aly Tatchol Camara), and Organic Magnetics (Maija Garcia).
+He has held teaching residencies at such institutions as SUNY Purchase, and has served on the faculties of Harlem School of the Arts, Forces of Nature Dance Theatre’s Youth Arts Academy and Dwana Smallwood Performing Arts Center.

 Danys “La Mora” Pérez